Halibot/halibot/doc/ConfigureOptions.md

 The `Option` class allows you to write your own prompting or validation mechanisms for a specific object type.

-There are four methods one should define:
+There are methods one can override are:

-* `configure(self, prompt)` which prompts the user for the value for this option type with the given prompt.
-Sets a `self.value` to the result of the prompt by default, calls `self.validate` to check, and reprompts if the validation failed.
+* `ask(self)` which prompts the user for a configuration value and returns it
+* `configure(self)` which by default wraps to `ask` and checks that the response given is valid.
-* `validate(self)` which returns true if the option's value is valid.
+* `valid(self, value)` which returns true if the option's value is valid.
 Always returns true by default.
-* `get(self)` which retrieves the JSON-compliant value set for this option.
-  Returns `self.value` by default.
-* `set(self, value)` which sets a value for this option from the JSON-compliant value.
-Simply sets `self.value` by default.

 Example custom Option class
 ---------------------------